Virgin Media O2 Logo in white

 Published

-Looking for exclusive dramas, blockbuster movies and incredible live sport – including this season’s UEFA Champions League – delivered straight to your all-singing, all-dancing Virgin TV box?
+Looking for exclusive dramas, blockbuster movies and incredible live sport – including the return of Fallout and this season’s UEFA Champions League – delivered straight to your all-singing, all-dancing Virgin TV box?
 Good news, because Prime Video is available on Virgin TV.

 If you’re a Virgin Media customer with our Stream box, Virgin TV 360 or our V6 box (powered by TiVo®), get Prime Video direct on your telly once you’ve got a subscription to the service.
 Just sign up to Prime Video via the website, and you can log in on the box.

-Prime Video is also fully integrated into our boxes, meaning you can search without even going into the app.
+Prime Video is also fully integrated into our boxes, allowing you to search with needing to open the app.
 Just select Search & Discover from the Home menu and type in the name of the show or movie you’re after.
-Not only that, but 360 and Stream box customers can also voice search Prime Video shows with their remote.
-Nifty, eh?
+Not only that, but 360 and Stream box customers can also use voice search to find Prime Video shows with their remote.

 Want to know about some of the best shows, movies and sport you can watch on Prime Video on Virgin TV?
 Here are just some of the latest releases…